Fake seed scams and fake plant scams are on the rise. Here’s what to watch out for so you don’t get scammed.

-There are many great benefits of ordering your seeds online—such as getting rare heirloom varieties that aren’t available in local stores.
+There are many benefits of ordering your seeds online—such as getting rare heirloom varieties that aren’t available in local stores.
 However, the industry has its share of scammers, too.
 So, make sure you know what to watch out for to avoid fake seed scams.

 How to Avoid Fake Seed Scams Online